UtrechtUniversity/ricgraph/docs/ricgraph_tutorial.md

-In the figure in the previous section, after a click on a value in the “value” column in the bottom right result page, the user will get the persons who have contributed to that research result, as in figure (b) in below.
+In the figure in the previous section, after a click on a value in the “value” column in the bottom right result page, the user will get the persons who have contributed to that research result, as in figure (b) below.

 ![Example research questions for Ricgraph.](images/examples-of-research-questions-general.jpg){height=500}

 Clicking “find
-persons that share any result types with this person” in the bottom left person option page corresponds to figure (c), and clicking “show personal information related to this person” corresponds to figure (e).
+persons that share any result types with this person” in the bottom left person option page (in the figure in the previous section) corresponds to figure (c), and clicking “show personal information related to this person” corresponds to figure (e).

-The research question “What are the research results of person A” as shown in the previous section, corresponds to figure (a).
+The research question “What are the research results of person A” from the previous section corresponds to figure (a).

 ## More information